pointedsphere/holdem_poker_utilities/README.md

 MFVP = 2^(p1+24) + 2^(p2+11) + 2^(k1-2)
 ```

-Again highest MFVP wins between hands with two pair.
+Again highest *MFVP* wins between hands with two pair.

 ### One Pair

-A single pair requires a 26 bit integer, the first 13 bits are the sum of the 3 kicker values in binary representation and the last 13 represent the pair (note, all kicker face values must be distinct, or we would have a better hand than one pair).
+A single pair requires a 26 bit integer, the lowest 13 bits are the sum of the 3 kicker values in binary representation and the last 13 represent the pair (note; all kicker face values must be distinct or we would have a better hand than one pair).

 Let ``p1`` be the face value of the pair (in [2,14]) and let ``k1``, ``k2`` and ``k3`` be the face values of the kickers (again in [2,14]).
 Then